 The common theme running through recent cases is the lack of information – information collected by the giving party as to its own documents, information exchanged with opponents, and information available to the court.
-The result at a simple level is unnecessary expense; more seriously, parties have suffered adverse costs orders, reputational damage and, in some cases, have actually lost the case because of disclosure failures.
+The result at a simple level is the unnecessary expense; more seriously, parties have suffered adverse costs orders, reputational damage and, in some cases, have actually lost the case because of disclosure failures.

 There is a middle course which, on the one hand, identifies everything which is potentially disclosable and, on the other hand, enables sensible decisions to be made, and be made transparently, as to what is actually disclosed.
 A new Practice Direction 31B – Disclosure of Electronic Documents, provides the framework of rules.
 The proper use of technology such as that provided by Clearwell Systems enables compliance with the rules in the “proportionate and cost-effective manner” which the new Practice Direction requires.